 In this regard we can learn a lot from an interim order of Supreme Court of Nepal which dealt with the rights of migrant workers amid the lockdown.
 Nepal also witnessed similar migrant workers crisis when it announced a nationwide lockdown on March 24 which has now been extended to May 7.
 Recently the Supreme Court of Nepal in one of its interim order in response to a PIL dealt with the rights of migrant workers to return to their native places.
 The Court observed that if there was a way to facilitate the commute of the people so willing to return to their native places, then the state should do everything at its disposal to facilitate their travel.
 The court also ordered a number of precautions to be observed keeping in view the ongoing pandemic such as testing of people willing to commute, disinfection of the buses, medical and food supplies among others.
 The court also ordered the human and dignified treatment of workers and their reintegrated into society without any discrimination.

 Crisis like these reflect the grim realities of workers in unorganized and informal sectors who continue to work for meagre sums of money and face exploitation.
 They are devoid of basic necessities of food, shelter and health.
 The Constitutional guarantees of life and dignity are still far out of their reach.
 A life of dignity and security is still a distant dream for them.
-Government was quick enough to bring back Indian Diaspora stuck abroad in corona-affected countries but what about those who form the underbelly?

 *Mayank Sharma is a third year student at the Army Institute of Law, Mohali.